ins-amu/vbjax/README.md

-# Neural fields with Jax
+# Accelerated inference on fields: virtual brains in Jax

 basic plan